AustinCodingAcademy/ACA_academicManagerTraining/steps/classSupportProcess.md

 {% include "../includes/header.md" %}

-# Class Support: The Lifecycle and Nature of a Class
+# Course Support: The Life Cycle and Nature of a Course

-As with anything, each of the classes you support have a cycle: the beginning, middle, and end of each class.
-These phases come with their own tasks and procedures that help guide the class as a whole, each student, and the Instructor toward success.
+As with anything, each of the course you support have a cycle: the beginning, middle, and end of each course.
+These phases come with their own tasks and procedures that help guide the course as a whole, each student, and the Instructor toward success.
 Let's take some time to explore these phases and their needs.

-To be clear, we are talking about the entire cycle of the class not just a single day.
-In the following pages we'll talk about the steps to be taken during these three stages but let's take a moment to discuss class structure of each individual day.
+To be clear, we are talking about the entire cycle of the course not just a single class day.
+In the following pages we'll talk about the steps to be taken during these three stages but let's take a moment NOW to discuss class structure of each individual class day.

 ## Daily Class Structure

 ### Part-time Learning Using a Flipped Classroom Approach

 Because classes only meet twice a week we don't have time to waste on lectures.
 Students must be working on projects and practicing these skills with the guidance of an professional developer as their safety net when they stumble.
-To do this we use the [Flipped Classroom Approach](https://www.heacademy.ac.uk/knowledge-hub/flipped-learning-0).
+To do this we use the [Flipped Classroom Approach](https://www.youtube.com/embed/BCIxikOq73Q).
 Learning in this different style can be a hard adjustment for some.
 It's your job to help the Instructor and students to make the transition and get comfortable with this method and get total buy in so all are headed toward success.
-Read through and learn what adjustments you need to make in your mind about a Flipped Classroom in the [article](https://www.heacademy.ac.uk/knowledge-hub/flipped-learning-0) above.
+Read through and learn what adjustments you need to make in your mind about a Flipped Classroom in this [article](https://www.heacademy.ac.uk/knowledge-hub/flipped-learning-0).

 ### What the Students and Instructors Need to Know about Learning in a Flipped Classroom